littleecooper/eleanor-blog/src/blog.md

 ## 6th June 2024
 Today I had put all my coding and tech development time into applying for the Autumn CFG course.
+I am hoping I get this opportunity as it will help to fill in knowledge gaps and upskill.

-more stuff
+I am currently also learning how to commit my work onto GitHub by using the Git Status command on the terminal as I have added this blog onto GuitHub.
+I have noticed everytime I do Git Status it will notify me if any changes have happened and then if I type Git add . (dot meaning everything)into the termial and then when I type Git Commit it will go onto the terminal.
+I was so proud of myself for putting this into practice after learning about it from the MOOC sprint provided by Code First Girls.

 ## 5th June 2024